Spcman/getting-to-know-julia/_posts/2019-09-01-flux-cnn-zoo.md

 ``(3,3)`` is the convolution filter size (3x3) that will slide over the image detecting new features.

  ``1=>16`` is the network input and output size.
 The input size is 1 recalling that one batch is of size 28x28x1x128.
-The output size is 16 meaning we’ll create 16 new feature matrices for every training digit in the batch.
+The output size is 16 meaning we’ll create 16 new channels for every training digit in the batch.

 ``pad=(1,1)`` This pads a single layer of zeros around the images meaning that the dimensions of the convolution output can remain at 28x28.